prolego-team/pdd/README.md

 # About
 You can quickly build powerful applications with large language models (LLMs).
-However, transparency can be challenging: identifying where your application excels, avoiding critical errors, improving it, and predicting readiness.
+However, transparency can be challenging: identifying where your application excels, avoiding critical errors, making improvements, and predicting readiness.

 Performance-driven development (PDD) provides the transparency needed to effectively manage and deploy GenAI applications.

-### How PDD Improves Your GenAI Project
+### GenAI Challenges: Current Situation vs. Improvement with PDD

 | **GenAI Challenge**   | **Your Current Situation**                                       | **Better With PDD**                                                      |
 |-----------------------|-----------------------------------------------------|-------------------------------------------------------------------|